Instructional Skills Workshop (ISW)

 What is ISW?

-Participants engage in a small group setting to design and deliver mini lessons, receive structured feedback, and explore foundational concepts in adult learning.
+Participants engage in a small group setting to design and deliver mini lessons, receive structured feedback, and explore foundational concepts in adult education and active learning.
 The workshop fosters a supportive environment where faculty can reflect on their teaching practice and build community with peers.

 Who is it for?